Black Cat (song): Chart performance

 In the United States, the song entered the Billboard Hot 100 on September 15, 1990.
 Six weeks later, it reached number one on the chart.
 It was the third number one hit from Rhythm Nation 1814 and the sixth of the historic seven singles from the album to enter the top five.
 It made Jackson the first solo artist to achieve two number one hits in the 1990s.
 It peaked at number 10 on Hot R&B/Hip-Hop Songs, and 11 on Hot Dance Single Sales.
 The song was later certified gold by the Recording Industry Association of America (RIAA), becoming Jackson's ninth single to receive a certification.
 In Canada, it reached number four on RPM's singles chart.

 Internationally, "Black Cat" reached number three in South Africa, five in Norway, six in Australia, seven in France and 10 in Switzerland.
-It peaked at number 11 in Ireland and 15 in the United Kingdom, also reaching number 16 in Sweden, 18 in the Netherlands, 25 in New Zealand, and within the top 35 of Belgium and Germany.
+It peaked at number 11 in Ireland and 15 on the United Kingdom singles chart, also reaching number 16 in Sweden, 18 in the Netherlands, 25 in New Zealand, and within the top 35 of Belgium and Germany.
 It was certified gold by the Australian Recording Industry Association (ARIA).